ashrafm97/python_projects/baking.md

 # Factory of Ashraf Product Ltd.

-This small project looks at using fucntions and TDD.
+This small project looks at using functions and TDD.
 We are also implementing Agile and Scrum principles.

 Topics covered include: